 To make the most of every square foot and avoid costly mistakes, you need to plan your space effectively.
 Before you start removing walls or throwing out furniture, study your floor plan and consider the following.

-The functionality of your home
+The functionality of your open plan living

 Try to imagine what your daily routine looks like and what will make your life easier to navigate.
 For example, if you like to go on lots of walks, is a utility cupboard at the far end of your house the best place to put it?
 Or do you need a side entrance to safely put your muddy boots to avoid trudging them through the house?

 Alternatively, do you really want to place your kitchen behind your lounge area and limit the time you can spend quietly watching TV?

 How much storage do you need?